Sunday Mornings 9:40 am - 10:40 am

 Taught by Wendy Moeller and Marice DeBruhl

-Spring Study beginning in February - Reading John for Dear Life by Jaime-Clark Soles (“an intimate insight into the gospel of John” “meeting characters who were friends of Jesus” and catching glimpses of the “intersection of this text and contemporary life”) will be the spring study for Monday Evening Women’s Bible Study February through May.
-We meet every Monday on Zoom from 7:00 - 8:30 and would welcome newcomers.
+This spring we are studying Reading John for Dear Life by Jaime-Clark Soles (“an intimate insight into the gospel of John” “meeting characters who were friends of Jesus” and catching glimpses of the “intersection of this text and contemporary life”).
+We meet every Monday on Zoom and welcome newcomers!
 The book is available, new or used, on Amazon.
-For questions, please contact Wendy Moeller or Marice Debruhl.
-To be placed on the Zoom list, contact Cathy Wingfield at cathy@firstpresnb.org.
+For questions, please contact Wendy Moeller or Marice DeBruhl.
+To be placed on the Zoom list, contact Cathy@firstpresnb.org.

 Taught by Wendy Moeller and Marice DeBruhl

-Spring Study beginning in February - Reading John for Dear Life by Jaime-Clark Soles (“an intimate insight into the gospel of John” “meeting characters who were friends of Jesus” and catching glimpses of the “intersection of this text and contemporary life”) will be the spring study for Monday Evening Women’s Bible Study February through May.
-We meet every Monday on Zoom from 7:00 - 8:30 and would welcome newcomers.
+This spring we are studying Reading John for Dear Life by Jaime-Clark Soles (“an intimate insight into the gospel of John” “meeting characters who were friends of Jesus” and catching glimpses of the “intersection of this text and contemporary life”).
+We meet every Monday on Zoom and welcome newcomers!
 The book is available, new or used, on Amazon.
-For questions, please contact Wendy Moeller or Marice Debruhl.
-To be placed on the Zoom list, contact Cathy Wingfield at cathy@firstpresnb.org.
+For questions, please contact Wendy Moeller or Marice DeBruhl.
+To be placed on the Zoom list, contact Cathy@firstpresnb.org.

 Grief Support Group